decant09/learn-the-lingo-quiz/README.md

 #### Returning Visitor Goals
 - I want an option to view the site in dark mode.
     - There is a dark mode toggle option located in the top right corner of each page of the website.
-The user can toggle between dark and light mode depending on their preference.
+The user can toggle between dark and light modes depending on their preference.
     ![](/docs/website_screenshots/dark_mode_toggle.png)
 - I want to be presented with different questions each time I play.
     - There is a pool of 20 questions and 5 of these are randomly selected each time the game is played.